 Designer jewelry is frequently made by hand by artisan jewelers.
 Sometimes, a jewelry designer or jewelry design company will employ a team of master model makers to create prototypes of a design that can be mass produced.
 In some instances, a celebrity will launch a collection of designer jewelry.
 Usually, this means that the celebrity is involved in determining the aesthetic and in the selection of materials.
 The celebrity may produce sketches of the jewelry, but does not actually make the jewelry themselves.
 This type of designer jewelry is frequently mass produced using the exact same methods as commercial jewelry!

-Types of Designer Jewelry
+what are the Types of Designer Jewelry?

 There are many types of designer jewelry.
 Here, we will explore some of the most well known categories: